In every class there are pupils who need extra support to catch up and make progress in maths.

-But in a whole class environment, it’s often impossible to address individual misconceptions as they arise, meaning pupils fall further behind.
+But in a whole class environment, it’s often impossible to address individual misconceptions as they arise – meaning pupils fall further behind.

-In an independent trial with Rising Stars, pupils receiving one to one maths support from Third Space Learning made 7 months’ progress in 14 weeks.
+In an independent trial with Rising Stars, pupils receiving one-to-one maths support from Third Space Learning made 7 months’ progress in 14 weeks.

-Personalised learning journeys for each student
+Personalised learning pathways for each pupil based on diagnostic assessment

 Covers key topics like place value, fractions, subtraction, and percentages